dglazkov/polymath/README.md

 }
 ```

-Then run `python3 converter.py <FILENAME>`.
+Then run `python3 -m converter <FILENAME>`.
 It will create a new file with the same name but a `.pkl` extension in the `out/` directory.

 ### Running the server

-To start the host server, run `python3 host/server.py`.
+To start the host server, run `python3 -m host.server`.
 It will start a Flask app as a local server.
 Go to `http://127.0.0.1:8080/api/query` to see the API endpoint.

 ### Developing